 Home

 The two chemicals used are ferric ammonium citrate and potassium ferricyanide.
-These two chemicals are mixed, and the solution is then painted onto a material (which can be fabric, wood, paper…).
+These iron salts are mixed, and the solution is then painted onto a material (which can be fabric, wood, paper…).
 Various things can be used to create a template on the material, and what is effectively the ‘negative’, and the image is then exposed for between 1 minute to an hour.

 Anything can be used as a template - flowers, leaves, material, hands, legs, film negatives...
-Annie has combined pencil drawings and photographs to create digital negatives, and printed them onto tracing paper to create the template.
+I combine pencil drawings and photographs to create digital negatives, and print them onto tracing paper to create the template.
 This is placed on the cotton paper, with a heavy sheet of glass to hold it all down and left in the sun for a few minutes until fully exposed.
 The image is then soaked in cold water, and rinsed before leaving to dry.